-

 Abstract

-Accurate subseasonal-to-seasonal (S2S) precipitation forecasting over China poses significant challenges owing to its complexity and variability.
-Considering the inherent errors in numerical models, post-processing their outputs emerges as an effective strategy.
-In recent years, post-processing methods based on artificial intelligence (AI) techniques have demonstrated considerable potential for further improving the S2S precipitation forecast over China.
-However, most existing AI-based post-processing methods overlook the spatial structure and physical interactions of forecast variables, especially those among multiple spheres (e.g., atmosphere, ocean, land), leading to an inability to capture the underlying physical dynamics critical for maintaining physical consistency.
-This study proposes an S2S precipitation-bias correction network (S2SPre-BCNet) based on the cycle-consistent generative adversarial network (CycleGAN), which is an advanced AI framework that can accommodate multi-sphere key influencing predictors selected by a causal discovery method as conditional inputs, to improve weekly accumulated precipitation forecasts from the ECMWF S2S system over China at lead times of 1-6 weeks.
-We evaluate the model performance using three metrics: root mean square error (RMSE), anomaly correlation coefficient (ACC), and Heidke skill score (HSS), and conduct three case studies in summer, autumn, and winter.
-Compared to the ECMWF S2S, S2SPre-BCNet reduces mean RMSE by 11.6%, with a maximum decrease of 17.2%; increases mean ACC by 27.2%, with a maximum improvement of 49.2%; and raises mean HSS by 1.23%, with a maximum improvement of 2.12%.
-Across the case studies, it lowers the absolute mean precipitation error by 16.4%.
-Additionally, interpretability analysis indicates that incorporating variables from different spheres with causality-based predictor selection has a physically meaningful impact on forecast results at different lead times, and that the model incorporating multi-sphere causality-selected predictors is capable of effectively capturing key regional features.
+Numerical models face persistent challenges in subseasonal-to-seasonal (S2S) precipitation forecasting over China due to strong precipitation variability and complex multi-sphere coupling at S2S timescales.
+In recent years, artificial intelligence (AI)-based post-processing has emerged as a promising approach, owing to its capacity to learn complex nonlinear relationships and correct systematic model biases from historical data.
+However, most existing AI-based methods neglect the spatial structure and physical interactions among multi-sphere predictors (e.g., atmosphere, ocean, and land), limiting their ability to capture the underlying dynamics required for physical consistency.
+This study develops an S2S precipitation bias-correction network (S2SPre-BCNet) based on a cycle-consistent generative adversarial network (CycleGAN), which incorporates causality-selected multi-sphere predictors as conditional inputs to improve weekly accumulated precipitation forecasts from the ECMWF S2S system over China at lead times of 1–6 weeks.
+Compared to the ECMWF S2S, S2SPre-BCNet reduces mean RMSE by 11.6% (maximum 17.2%), increases mean ACC by 27.2% (maximum 49.2%), and raises mean HSS by 1.23% (maximum 2.12%).
+Across the case studies, S2SPre-BCNet lowers the absolute mean precipitation error by 16.4%.
+Additionally, interpretability analyses reveal that multi-sphere predictors contribute distinctly across lead times, and that the model focuses on physically meaningful regions where precipitation dynamics are most complex, highlighting the potential of causality-informed AI for operational S2S bias correction.
 This study underscores that AI techniques augmented by causality-based predictor selection can effectively correct biases in forecasts produced by numerical models, enabling their use in operational forecasting.

 -